People with lactose intolerance often avoid eating dairy products.

 Summary: Butter is a very high-fat dairy product that contains only trace amounts of lactose.
 This means it's usually fine to include in your diet if you have a lactose intolerance.

-Cheese is made by adding bacteria to milk and then separating the cheese curds that form from the whey.
+Cheese is made by adding bacteria or acid to milk and then separating the cheese curds that form from the whey.

 Given that the lactose in milk is found in the whey, a lot of it is removed when cheese is being made.